2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 For days before, people set up chairs to rent and try to reserve the best spots for viewing the parade.
 The city has been trying to crack down on this, but with limited success! &bnsp;The city seems to be allowing people that show up with a few chairs and umbrellas to set up for a family, but not those that show up with hundreds of chairs.

-This is a family friendly event and is normally free.
+This is a free family-friendly event.
 However, some people pay to use chairs, or sit in restaurants or oven pay for hotel rooms overlooking the parade.

 Second (Tuesday) Carnival Parade